 Here are some tips for getting started:

 - Start with a conversation.
-Discuss expectations about safe, responsible Internet behavior.
-Parental controls help verify that everyone in the family has good netiquette - only you can teach them these skills.
+Discuss expectations about safety, kindness, and privacy online.
+Parental controls help verify that everyone in the family is making good choices - only you can teach them these skills.

 - Tell them first, then install.
 The goal is to encourage responsible behavior, not to "catch" your kids being bad.
 Spying generally just sends our kids to more remote areas of the internet.
 Be clear that all devices will have parental controls before you set them up.

 - Explain why.
 Tell your kids why you are setting parental controls but make it clear that it is not up for negotiation.

 - Assure your kids that you are not a spy.
 Explain to your kids that you will not be reading every line of every text or post.
 You will merely be scanning things periodically or reading summary reports to verify that all is well.

 - Follow through.
 Hold up your end of the agreement - don't read every line of your child's texts and posts!
 Parental control should build trust between you and your child, not erode it.